Blackridge Film

 Frosted film can be installed on exterior glass, but the specification changes significantly.
 Exterior film must be weather-resistant, UV-stabilized, and engineered for the moisture, temperature cycling, and cleaning exposure that exterior glass faces.
 Most interior frosted films are not rated for exterior use.

-The solar performance profile of exterior frosted film is also worth understanding: frosted film doesn't have the reflective or absorptive properties of a dedicated solar film, so if heat rejection is also a goal, you need to layer the specification — a solar film with a frosted overlay, or a combination product that engineers both functions into a single laminate.
+The solar performance profile of exterior frosted film is also worth understanding: frosted film doesn't have the reflective or absorptive properties of a dedicated reflective film, so if heat rejection is also a goal, you need to layer the specification.
+A solar film with a frosted overlay, or a combination product that engineers both functions into a single laminate.

 Common Specification Errors